 dean’s list.
 Appears on award presented to students as Dean’s Award.
 Otherwise, capitalize and use as shown.

 decades.
 Use either words or numbers, but remain consistent (She grew up in the ’80s, whereas he grew up in the ’90s.
 The sixties and seventies were a time of political and social turbulence.).
 If using numbers, do not add an apostrophe before an “s” (RIGHT: The 1960s, the ’60s.
 WRONG: The 1960’s, the ’60’s).

 degrees.
 See academic degrees or temperature.

 departments, divisions, and programs (academic).
 Capitalize formal names of divisions, programs, and departments (most of which begin “Department of . . .”).
-In body copy, informal names are lowercase, except for proper nouns (He visited the Department of Art and Art History, but took courses in the English department and the philosophy department.
+In body copy, informal names are lowercase, except for proper nouns (He visited the Department of Art, but took courses in the English department and the philosophy department.
 She called the humanities division but also contacted the Division of Social Sciences.
 He participates in outdoor education activities, but he works for the Outdoor Education Program.).

 FORMAL NAMES AT COLGATE

 - Department of Art

 - Department of East Asian Languages and Literatures